edge-ai/EDGEMATRIX-Stream-Toolkit-Tutorial/configurations.rst

         ValueError
         Warning
         ZeroDivisionError
-    For loops are allowed when iterating over lists, tuples or strings.
+    For loops are allowed when iterating over lists, tuples, dict or strings.
     Flow control statements are allowed:, break, continue, pass Using format() on a str is not safe but it is allowed The following built-in functions are allowed: